se-edu/learningresources/contents/revisionControl/bestPracticesGit.md

 ---

-## One Logical Change to One Commit
+## One Logical Change per Commit
 Commits are the building blocks of a codebase; each building block should contribute exactly one useful thing, like:
 - adding a new function or piece of data
-- fixing one or more bugs
+- fixing a bug
-    - correcting incorrect behavior
 - refactoring code or data
     - reorganizing code
     - removing typos